SimonCropp/MarkdownSnippets/docs/exclusion.md

 <sup><a href='/src/MarkdownSnippets/Reading/Exclusions/SnippetFileExclusions.cs#L28-L297' title='Snippet source file'>snippet source</a> | <a href='#snippet-BinaryFileExtensions' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+### No comment files

- * Files that cannot contain comments:
+Files that cannot contain comments are excluded.

 <!-- snippet: NoAcceptCommentsExtensions -->
 <a id='snippet-NoAcceptCommentsExtensions'></a>